fc-minecraft/hoc2023-md/scene3b.md

 # Bird Trouble

 ## Step 1
-You decoded the obfuscated words!
-We could see there's two unused blocks that might help us.
-Exit the coding window and see if you could find a dumpster to take the trash to.
+You figured out the hidden words!
+Now, we noticed there are two unused blocks that might be useful.
+Leave the coding screen and see if you can find a dumpster to put the trash into.

 #### ~ tutorialhint
 No coding is required here.
 Exit the coding window and find the dumpster.